 Module D develops student proficiency in preparing and processing insurance claims.
 The Medicaid, Medicare, TRICARE, and CHAMPVA programs are discussed.
 Students learn to obtain information from patient charts and ledgers to complete insurance forms accurately.
 They also focus on important aspects of the collection process including collection letters, telephone calls, and collection servicing agencies.
 They will also learn about Occupational Safety and Health Administration (OSHA) standards and the use of universal precautions in the medical office.
 Medical ethics and law are also included.
-Students study essential medical terminology, build on keyboarding and word processing skills, and learn self-directed job search process by identifying and demonstrating what a successful job interview contains and how to answer common interview questions accurately.
-Prerequisite: None.
-Lec Hrs: 040 Lab Hrs: 040
+Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying and demonstrating what a successful job interview contains and how to answer common interview questions accurately.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40